WhatCats/postgres-ipc/README.md

 const ipc = new PostgresIPCClient() ipc.connect().then(async () => {
+    // Otherwise blocked channels like error and debug can be listened for like this await ipc.listen("channel1", "error")
-    await ipc.listen("channel")
+    await ipc.listen(["channel2", "debug", "end"])

-    await ipc.listen(["channel1", "channel2"])
+    // and captured like this
+    ipc.on("notification", (notification) => {
+        if (notification.channel === "error") console.log("Notification on error channel!", notification.payload)
+    })

-    await ipc.unlisten("channel")
+    await ipc.unlisten("channel2", "debug", "end")
-    await ipc.unlisten(["channel1", "channel2"])
+    await ipc.unlisten(["channel1", "error"])
     await ipc.unlisten() // (Unlisten to all)
     console.log(ipc.channels()) // These are the channels you are currently listening for.

+    await ipc.notify(
+        "IMPORTANT",
-    await ipc.notify("IMPORTANT", "Remember this won't throw an error, it will return an error that has already been logged.") await ipc.destroy()
+        "Remember this won't throw an error, it will return an error that has already been logged."
+    )
+    await ipc.destroy()
 })
 ```